-11. When will I know my results?
+10. When will I know my results?

 After the colonoscopy, your gastroenterologist will speak to you briefly in the recovery area.
 He or she will tell you what was found and you will receive a written brief report and pictures, if you wish.
 If biopsies are taken or polyps are removed, the tissue is examined by a pathologist and the final information may not be available for a week.
-You will be called or receive a letter from our office staff with final results and can always make an appointment in the office to discuss the findings further with your gastroenterologist, PA or nurse practitioner.
+You will be called by our office staff with final results and can always make an appointment in the office to discuss the findings further with your gastroenterologist or nurse practitioner.